 He is committed to the engaging with farmers and rural and regional communities.
 Food security, protecting valuable agricultural soils from mining and coal seam gas, placing the Murray Darling Basin on a sustainable footing, fighting for the infrastructure our regions need and ensuring farmers operate in a fair market are his key policy priorities.

-Jeremy lives in the beautiful town of Bellingen on the Mid-North Coast with his wife Sarah and two boys, Eden and James.
+Jeremy lives in the beautiful town of Bellingen on the Mid-North Coast of NSW.

 You can view photos of Jeremy at work on his Flickr site.